Columbia Valley: Washington’s Biggest Wine Region

 That couldn’t be any further from the truth.

-Washington also often enjoys a long, consistent growing season which allows it to produce some of the boldest red wine varieties around, including Cabernet Sauvignon, Syrah, Merlot, and even limited plantings of Petit Verdot, Mourvèdre, and Petite Sirah!
+Washington also often enjoys a long, consistent growing season, which allows it to produce some of the boldest red wine varieties around, including Cabernet Sauvignon, Syrah, Merlot, and even limited plantings of Petit Verdot, Mourvèdre, and Petite Sirah!

 the-rocks-wine-vineyard-area-washington-walla-walla

-6 Quick Facts About The Columbia Valley
+6 Quick Facts About the Columbia Valley

 1. The Columbia Valley AVA was established in 1984 and is located on the eastern side of Washington State and a small part of Oregon.

-2. The region contains 50,316 acres of vineyards representing 99% of Washington wine country, making it just a touch bigger than Napa Valley (45,000 acres.)
+2. The region contains 60,079 acres (24,313 hectares) of vineyards representing 99% of Washington wine country, making it bigger than Napa Valley (45,000 acres.)

-3. The Columbia Valley contains 12 other AVAs including the well-known Walla Walla Valley, Horse Heaven Hills, Red Mountain, and Yakima Valley.
+3. The Columbia Valley contains 12 other AVAs, including the well-known Walla Walla Valley, Horse Heaven Hills, Red Mountain, and Yakima Valley.

 4. Annual rainfall in the Columbia Valley averages 6 to 8 inches (15-20 cm.)
 To put that in context, that’s about as dry as the Gobi Desert in Mongolia, which sees about 7.6 inches!